delucis/fontkitten/README.md

 ### Removed APIs

-Fontkitten does not include the following APIs on parsed fonts:
+Fontkitten does not include the following Fontkit APIs on parsed fonts:

 - `.setDefaultLanguage()` i18n support for font names
 - `.createSubset()` subsetting support